top of page

 It's important to understand that although we want to know how wide the diastasis is, what appears to matter the most for function, aesthetics, and healing is actually the change in the depth.

 1. Lying on your back, place two fingers 2 inches above your navel.
 Gently lift your head off the floor, and feel for a "gap" that your two fingers sink into.
-Any gap is considered a diastsis, but may be as narrow as 1 finger or as wide as 4.
+Any gap is considered a diastasis, but may be as narrow as 1 finger or as wide as 4.
 If you have a gap, note how wide it is but also notice how deep.
 Is it very shallow with a lot of tension underneath?
 Is it cavernous generating no tension at all?

 2. Repeat this test at the umbilicus as well as 2 inches below.
 Your diastasis may vary in width and depth depending on location.